TownOfGrimlocke/Covenant/README.md

 19. Your character will maintain their criminal record.

+20. No flying.
+Flying is strictly prohibited over the Town Of Grimlock, unless you have been given permission prior to a Roleplay, Event or you are a bird flyer.
+This also includes Aerial Aircraft.

 ## Criminal Roleplay

 You are required to leave a crime box detailing what would be